Study with scholars who are enriching the landscape of contemporary Judaism.

 (Registration and a light bagel breakfast begin at 8:30am)

 New TO JU: Book Signing and Sale!

-Letty Cottin Pogrebin, Arlene Alda, Arie Kaplan and Alisa Solomon will be signing books during lunch and books will be available for sale throughout the day!
+Letty Cottin Pogrebin, Michael Kimmel, Arlene Alda, Kenneth Wald, Arie Kaplan and Alisa Solomon will be signing books during lunch and books will be available for sale throughout the day!